aws/aws-lc/BUILDING.md

 coexist on the same system.
 See [docs/SymbolVersioning.md](docs/SymbolVersioning.md) for detailed information about symbol versioning, version evolution, and CI integration.

+### Distribution TLS Policy Detection

+AWS-LC can be built with opt-in support for detecting distro-managed TLS policy files on Linux by passing `-DENABLE_DISTRIBUTION_TLS_POLICY=ON` to CMake.

+This option is disabled by default.
+When enabled, libssl will look for Amazon Linux 2023 policy files, and Fedora when it uses the same `/etc/crypto-policies/back-ends/openssl*.config` backend format, during `SSL_CTX_new` for flexible TLS methods only.
+Missing, malformed, or partially unsupported policy content fails open and is reported through the OpenSSL error queue.

 ### Other Build Options

 See [CMake's documentation](https://cmake.org/cmake/help/v3.4/manual/cmake-variables.7.html)